SkymanOne/folidity/reports/main.typ

 )

 Starting from the top: `@init` is an optional attribute that indicates the function is used for instantiation of the contract.
-Followed by the end attribute, `@(any)`, a developer can specify who can call the contract. `any` is a wildcard variable indicating that anyone can call it.
+Followed by the next attribute, `@(any)`, a developer can specify who can call the contract. `any` is a wildcard variable indicating that anyone can call it.
 However, it is possible to specify a list of addresses or a specific address using data from the incoming state `@(s1.whitelist | a"<some_address>")`.

 If no attributes are specified, then it is assumed that the function is private and internal and can only be called within the contract.